VolleyIndustries/readme/guidelines.md

 🌟*Pro tip: requests that meet these guidelines are much more likely to receive a featured label and be promoted within the community.*

 For more information about behaviour on Volley, read [Volley Etiquette](https://github.com/VolleyIndustries/readme/blob/master/etiquette.md).
-If you have any questions, suggestions, or feedback, please make changes here, or [send us an email](mailto:hello@volley.works)
+If you have any questions, suggestions, or feedback, please make changes here, or [send us an email](mailto:hello@volley.works?subject=About%20the%20Volley%20Guidelines%20😗).